Okowa mourns Supreme Court Judge, Samuel Oseji

-Delta State Governor Dr. Ifeanyi Okowa, has expressed deep sadness on the demise of legal icon and Justice of the Supreme Court, Justice Samuel Oseji.
+Gov. Ifeanyi Okowa of Delta has expressed sadness on the death of Justice of the Supreme Court, Justice Samuel Oseji.

+The governor’s condolence is contained in a statement signed by his Chief Press Secretary, Mr Olisa Ifeajika, on Tuesday in Asaba.

-Oseji, who was sworn in as a justice of the apex court in Nigeria in November, 2020, hailed from Idumuje-Unor in Aniocha North Local Government Area of Delta.
-He died at 67 on Monday in Abuja after a brief illness.
+He noted that Oseji, who was sworn in as a justice of the apex court in Nigeria in November 2020 hailed from Idumuje-Unor in Aniocha North Local Government Area of Delta.

-READ ALSOPIA amendment proposal: N’Delta Reps to push for 5% equity share for host communities
+Oseji died on Monday in Abuja during a brief illness at the age of 67

 He described the late Oseji as a quintessential and intellectual jurist whose pronouncements on the bench had advanced the course of justice delivery in Nigeria.

-He said “the news of his death came to me as a great shock and I send my heartfelt condolences to his wife, Dr (Mrs) Minnie Oseji, a Permanent Secretary in the civil service of Delta State, the family and people of Aniocha North Local Government Area, and Idumuje-Unor community in particular as well as his colleagues at the Supreme Court on the passing of the renowned statesman and serving Justice of the Supreme Court.
+He said, “The news of his death came to me as a great shock and I send my heartfelt condolences to his wife, Dr (Mrs) Minnie Oseji, a Permanent Secretary in the civil service of Delta State.

+“And also to the family and people of Aniocha North Local Government Area, and Idumuje-Unor community in particular as well as his colleagues at the Supreme Court.

 “As a bastion of knowledge and inspiration, a man of great wisdom and insight, Justice Oseji contributed immensely to the development of our country’s jurisprudence in the several capacities he served.